-Diane Staehr Fenner, Ph.D. is the president of SupportEd (www.GetSupportEd.net), a woman-owned small business located in Washington, DC that is dedicated to empowering English learners and their educators.
-She collaborates with her team to provide EL professional development, technical assistance, and curriculum and assessment support to school districts, states, organizations, and the U.S. Department of Education.
-Prior to forming SupportEd, Diane was an ESOL teacher, Dual Language Assessment teacher, and ESOL Assessment Specialist in Fairfax County Public Schools, VA.
-She has also taught in Berlin, Germany and Veracruz, Mexico and speaks German as well as Spanish.
-Diane grew up on a dairy farm in Central New York and is a first-generation college graduate.
-She has written several books on EL education, including co-authoring Unlocking English Learners’ Potential: Strategies for Making Content Accessible and authoring Advocating for English Learners: A Guide for Educators.
-She is a frequent keynote speaker on EL education at conferences across North America.
-You can connect with her by email at Diane@GetSupportEd.net or on Twitter at @DStaehrFenner.
+Diane Staehr Fenner, PhD, is the president of SupportEd (SupportEd.com), a woman-owned small business located in the Washington, DC metro area that she founded in 2011.
+Dr. Staehr Fenner and SupportEd are dedicated to empowering multilingual learners (MLs) and their educators.
+Dr. Staehr Fenner leads her team to provide ML professional development, coaching, technical assistance, and curriculum and assessment support to school districts, states, organizations, and the U.S. Department of Education.
+Prior to forming SupportEd, Dr. Staehr Fenner was an English language development (ELD) teacher, dual language assessment teacher, and ELD assessment specialist in Fairfax County Public Schools, VA.
+She speaks German and Spanish and has taught in Berlin, Germany and Veracruz, Mexico.
+She grew up on a dairy farm in central New York State and is a proud first-generation college graduate.
+This is the eighth book she has written on ML education (and counting), with other titles including Unlocking Multicultural Learners’ Potential: Strategies for Making Content Accessible, Culturally Responsive Teaching for Multilingual Learners: Tools for Equity, and Advocating for English Learners: A Guide for Educators.
+She is a frequent keynote speaker on ML education at conferences across North America.
+She earned her PhD in Multilingual/Multicultural Education at George Mason University and her MAT in TESOL at the School for International Training.
+You can connect with her by email at Diane@SupportEd.com or on Twitter/X and LinkedIn at @DStaehrFenner.